sharonido/Delphi_GStreamer/README.md

 The project currently focuses on practical Windows desktop development with 64-bit Delphi.

 ## Current Status

-This project is still evolving and should be treated as work in progress.
+This project is still evolving but the main branch is stable.

-What works well today:
+What is stable:
+- Basics:
   - using GStreamer from Delphi code
   - building pipelines from Delphi
   - following the GStreamer tutorials in Delphi form
   - experimenting with custom audio and video filters

+- Building your own elements:
+  - building and running your filters (audio & video) by subclassing video or audio filters Delphi provided classes
+  - building and running your filters (audio & video) by using OnProcess procedures in the classic Delphi way
+  - building and running your Plugins (*.dll files) by subclassing (audio & video) provided plugins

 Current limitations:

-- mainly tested on Windows 10/11
+- mainly tested on Windows 10/11 & Delphi 10 or above
-- mainly tested with 64-bit builds
+- mainly tested with 64-bit builds on Delphi VCL
-- not all of GStreamer is wrapped yet
-- some parts are still low-level and improving over time
+- There is a Delphi FMX example under Tutorials\FMX but it is very limited
+- I will also provide a small android example

 ## Who This Is For

 This repository is useful if you want to:

-- inspect, and route audio/video streams from Delphi
+- Build, and route audio/video streams in Delphi
+- Building your own elements, inline filters & plugins in Delphi
 - learn GStreamer through Delphi examples
 - build your own GStreamer-backed tools or applications
 - create custom filters in Delphi